canjs/can-define/map/docs/prototype.assign.md

 @signature `map.assign(props)`

-  If `props` [can-reflect.isMapLike is map like] each value in `props` will be assigned to a property on this map instance named after the corresponding key in `props`, effectively replacing `props` into the Map.
+  Each value in `props` will be assigned to a property on this map instance named after the corresponding key in `props`, effectively replacing `props` into the Map.
 Properties not in `props` will not be changed.
 For example:

   ```js